 The Title I Program includes measures designed to increase parental involvement in the education of Title I students.

-Parents are a very important part of Title I. With the passage of the No Child Left Behind Act of 2001, the involvement of parents at the state, district, and school levels was made stronger and more crucial to student success.
+Parents are a very important part of Title I. With the passage of the Every Student Succeeds Act of 2015 (ESSA), the involvement of parents at the state, district, and school levels was made stronger and more crucial to student success.
 The law is shaped around three components of parental involvement:

 Written policies for involvement at the school and district levels